-Uruguay will arrange for payments to be made on any Bonds in certificated form to the person in whose name the certificated Bonds are registered, by wire transfer or by check mailed to the holder's registered address.
+Uruguay will arrange for payments to be made on any bonds in certificated form to the person in whose name the certificated bonds are registered, by wire transfer or by check mailed to the holder's registered address.
+So long as any bonds remain outstanding, Uruguay will maintain a registrar in New York City for that series.